New Yorker teams with Celadon for book on Jan. 6 report - NewsBreak

 New Yorker teams with Celadon for book on Jan.
 6 report

-NEW YORK (AP) — The New Yorker is collaborating with a division of Macmillan Publishers on a book edition of the House Select Committee’s planned report on the Jan.
-6 siege of the U.S. Capitol a year ago by supporters of then-President Donald Trump.
+The New Yorker is collaborating with a division of Macmillan Publishers on a book edition of the House Select Committee's planned report on the Jan.
+6 siege of the U.S. Capitol a year ago by supporters of then-President Donald Trump .

 The committee reportedly hopes to have a final report in the fall.